 Let’s see this in relationship to 1 Corinthians 12:3.
 There Paul says, “No one speaking by the Spirit of God says, ‘Jesus is accursed’; and no one can say, ‘Jesus is Lord,’ except by the Holy Spirit.”
 In other words, the Holy Spirit bears witness with our spirit when we cry, “Jesus is Lord!”
 But that is not the only cry the Spirit prompts in our hearts.
 Another is, “Abba!
 Father!”
 In other words, the Spirit produces two profound changes in us toward God: One is a humble demeanor of submission: Jesus, the Son of God, is my Lord, my Master; I am his subject; he is my ruler, my sovereign.
 And the other is the joyful, bold, childlike demeanor of confidence: God is my Father.

 Jesus is my Lord!
 God is my Father!
 That is the humble, hope-filled cry of the Spirit-indwelt Christian.
-And out of this humble confidence we are led "by the Spirit" to make war on our sin and put to death all that does not exalt our Lord and honor our Father.
+And out of this humble confidence, we are led “by the Spirit” to make war on our sin and put to death all that does not exalt our Lord and honor our Father.

-Verse 17: Our Spectacular and Scary News
+Spectacular and Scary News

 Now in verse 17 Paul gives us added reason to exult over the truth that God is our Father.
-And don't miss this.
-Clearly Paul wants us to rejoice!
-You don't tell someone spectacular news about his future if your aim is to discourage him.
+And don’t miss this.
+Clearly, Paul wants us to rejoice!
+You don’t tell someone spectacular news about his future if your aim is to discourage him.
 And verse 17 is spectacular news.
 Yes, it has a scary side to it.
 Almost all good news does.
-But that doesn't take away from how spectacular this verse is.
-In fact it probably adds to it.
+But that doesn’t take away from how spectacular this verse is.
+In fact, it probably adds to it.

-"If [you are] children, [you are] heirs also, heirs of God and fellow heirs with Christ, if indeed we suffer with Him so that we may also be glorified with Him."
+“If [you are] children, [you are] heirs also, heirs of God and fellow heirs with Christ, if indeed we suffer with him so that we may also be glorified with him.”
 There are two great truths in this verse: one is that we are going to receive a great inheritance, including our own glorification; and the other is that we are going to have to suffer in order to receive it.

 Our Great Inheritance